Being mindful about how we spend our days – and our money – can help us on the path to achieving our dreams.

 I have found myself sunk into the details of day to day life, running from meeting to meeting, picking my son up from school, getting dinner ready, throwing in a load of laundry, cleaning up the kitchen, making lunches, bedtime routines and then starting it all over again the next day.

 That mindfulness can come into play when we’re making decisions about money too.
 Have you ever participated in “retail therapy”?
 Or found yourself mindlessly scrolling through Amazon pages, looking for interesting stuff to add to your cart?
 Why do we think that “stuff” can fill us up?
-What if we put our money towards things that were actually important for us, like saving up for that home or early retirement.
+What if we put our money towards things that were actually important for us, like saving up for that home or early retirement or donating to causes that we believe in?

 So that brings me back to my cousin.
 I’m so thankful that he and his wife got that year together, living their dream on the lake, doing things they love.
 Even though it was only a year, it seems to me that it was a year well-spent, doing just what he wanted to do.